What is skiing in April like?

 Where to stay: Stay in the Frisco/Lake Dillon area, located just 30 minutes from Arapahoe Basin, and you can enjoy more than just skiing.
 Historic, downtown Frisco offers an array of charming shops, restaurants, and bars to enjoy.
 For a home-away-from-home experience opt for The Frisco Cedar Cabin for a higher-end stay and Cabin in the Woods for a more budget-friendly mountain home experience.

 Top Skiing in Europe in April

 Zermatt, Switzerland – 10,800’

-Boasting the longest ski season in the Alps thanks to its high elevation, glacier skiing and north-facing slopes, Zermatt offers skiing year-round!
-Ski across the Italian border to Cervinia through May 6, and then schuss while soaking in the views from Glacier Paradise atop the Klein Matterhorn cable car.
+Boasting the longest ski season in the Alps thanks to its high elevation, glacier skiing, and north-facing slopes, Zermatt offers skiing year-round!
+Ski across the Italian border to Cervinia through early May, and then schuss while soaking in the views from Glacier Paradise atop the Klein Matterhorn cable car.

 Verbier, Switzerland – 10,925’

-This high-Alpine French ski area, which is part of the 4 Vallées, is known for awesome spring conditions, despite having a southern orientation.
-That’s because Verbier has invested heavily in state-of-the-art snow-making, particularly down low on the resort.
+This high-Alpine French ski area, which is part of the 4 Vallées, is known for awesome spring conditions, all despite having a southern orientation.
+That’s because Verbier has invested heavily in state-of-the-art snow-making, particularly lower down on the resort.